Tucker Carlson is leaving Fox News, network announces

 His portrayal earned widespread pushback, including from GOP Sen. Thom Tillis of North Carolina, who called the claims "bulls**t," and Republican Sen. Kevin Cramer of North Dakota, who said it's "just a lie" to put the Jan.
 6 attack in the same category as a protest.

-Carlson has also been named as a defendant in a federal lawsuit filed by the former head of booking for his show, Abby Grossberg, who alleged she endured a misogynistic and hostile environment while working on "Tucker Carlson Tonight."
+Carlson has also been named as a defendant in a federal lawsuit filed by the former head of booking and senior producer for his show, Abby Grossberg, who alleged she endured a misogynistic and hostile environment while working on "Tucker Carlson Tonight."
 Grossberg previously worked for CBS News.

+She said in a statement that Carlson's departure from Fox News is a win for cable news viewers.

+"This is a step towards accountability for the election lies and baseless conspiracy theories spread by Fox News, something I witnessed firsthand at the network, as well as for the abuse and harassment I endured while Head of Booking and Senior Producer for Tucker Carlson Tonight," Grossberg said in a statement.

 His departure from Fox was announced just before longtime CNN host Don Lemon announced he'd been fired by the network after 17 years.